 - The final result is your package’s volume in cubic feet

-If that final number is larger than 2, the $15 cube fee applies.
+If that final number is more significant than 2, the $15 cube fee applies.

 One final note on non-standard package fees: they’re additive.
-In other words, if your package is over 22” long and more than 2 cubic feet in volume, the fee total will be $19.
-If it’s instead longer than 30” and more than 2 cu. ft., the total is $30.
+In other words, if your package is over 22” long and more than two cubic feet in volume, the fee total will be $19.
+If it’s longer than 30” and more than two cu.
+Ft., the total is $30.

 The “Dimension Non-Compliance Fee”